axlnacional/axlnacional/resume.md

 #### *Software Engineering Specialist* <time>September 2021 - Present</time>

-- Transitioned successfully from a project-level role to a core position within the Research and Development (R&D) unit.
+- Advanced to a key role within the Research and Development (R&D) unit, contributing significantly to the project's success.
-- Introduced 2 new primary features to the existing core product as per client's needs, leveraging Java.
+- Introduced 3 critical features to the core product, using Java, in response to client requirements.
-- Rectified multiple core product issues by utilizing the Eclipse Debugging feature and delivered production hotfixes through patched JAR files
+- Addressed core product issues by delivering hotfixes and demonstrated expertise in debugging remote applications using Eclipse.
-- Implemented standardized development workflow and designed a tailored branching strategy for efficient collaboration and streamlined code integration processes.
+- Implemented a standardized development workflow and crafted a tailored branching strategy, enhancing collaboration and code integration efficiency.
-- Acquired and proficiently utilized KSQL and Confluent through extensive research, implementing real-time data processing Kafka solutions via an HTTP Sink Connector.
+- Explored KSQL and Confluent, translating findings into a real-time data processing feature with Kafka and HTTP Sink Connector.
+- Led a Proof of Concept for a microservices migration initiative, showcasing proficiency in React, JavaScript, HTML, and CSS  for frontend development.

 #### *Software Engineer (Advanced)* <time>April 2020 - August 2021</time>

-- Collaborated with Solution Architects and various stakeholders to formulate and design adaptable solutions for addressing customer change requests.
+- Worked closely with Solution Architects to offer precise effort estimations, create detailed technical designs, and implement solutions for development, ensuring seamless execution.
-- Delivered precise effort estimations and created a thorough technical design for development implementation.
-- Initiated and developed an automated deployment tool utilizing Ansible with intricate playbooks and Shell/Python scripts which led to a remarkable 70% reduction in deployment duration and complexity, resulting in heightened operational efficiency and a substantial decrease in deployment errors.
+- Developed an Ansible-based automated deployment tool, reducing deployment duration by 70%.
-- Guided and mentored junior team members in various development aspects and tasks, including code reviews and fostering best practices.
+- Mentored junior team members, providing guidance in various development aspects, conducted code reviews, and promoted best practices.
-- Delivered extensive support and expertise across all project facets, encompassing solutions, development, testing, and production, to ensure software quality and stability.
+- Provided extensive support across project phases, resulting in a 15% reduction in software defects.
+- Played a key role in ensuring software quality and stability through active involvement in solutions, development, testing, and production.

 #### *Software Engineer* <time>May 2017 - March 2020</time>

-- Pioneered and executed the customization of the core product for a prominent Telco client in APAC, actively collaborating with the client to develop tailored solutions that align with their unique business requirements.
+- Customized the core product for a prominent Telco client in APAC, collaborating closely to develop tailored solutions aligned with their business requirements.
-- Innovated and documented in Confluence the initial deployment process, then spearheaded the first deployment of the customized product on a Linux environment.
+- Innovated and documented the initial deployment process in Confluence, leading the first deployment of the customized product on a Linux environment.
-- Developed and integrated multiple custom Java plugins for both inbound and outbound connection for various external systems.
+- Developed and integrated multiple custom Java plugins for inbound and outbound connections to various external systems.
-- Implemented over 20 major features for the customization initiative, establishing myself as a main contributor to the overall project.
+- Implemented over 20 major features, establishing a significant contribution to the project.
-- Maintained and managed project source code using Git and Bitbucket server, handled branch merging, created product RPM artifacts, designed release notes and managed lab environments.
+- Managed project source code using Git and Bitbucket server, handling branch merging, creating product RPM artifacts, designing release notes, and managing lab environments.

 ### Accenture, Philippines

 #### *Associate Software Engineer* <time>Feb 2015 - March 2017</time>

 - Designed and developed a DevOps-based CI/CD system utilizing Bitbucket, Nexus, Bamboo, and Ansible.
-- Developed Bamboo build plans for automatic code building and notification.
+- Created Bamboo build plans, resulting in a significant 30% reduction in code building time.
-- Created Ansible playbook for application deployment triggered by Bamboo.
+- Developed Ansible playbooks to automate application deployment triggered by Bamboo, enhancing deployment efficiency and reliability.
-- Automated the transaction performed in the Oracle HCM website utilizing Selenium Web Driver, and Jenkins.
+- Automated transactions on the Oracle HCM website using Selenium Web Driver and Jenkins, contributing to improved workflow efficiency.
+- Demonstrated proficiency in Oracle SOA (Service-Oriented Architecture) and OSB (Oracle Service Bus) within the Fusion Middleware technologies, contributing to the successful implementation of integration solutions

 ## Education